tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   <img src="http://tiernok.com/LTDBlog/RecordingWebCam/Recording02.jpg" alt="Recording Settings Dialog" /><br /> Recording Settings Dialog
 </div>

-Note: You may also want to go to &#8220;Options&#8221;, &#8220;Program Options&#8221;, &#8220;Directory for Recording&#8221; to specify where the files will be saved.
+Note: You may also want to go to “Options”, “Program Options”, “Directory for Recording” to specify where the files will be saved.

 **3: Open the window you want to record**

-In CamStudio, select the &#8220;Window&#8221; option from the &#8220;Region&#8221; menu if you want to record a single window (which I do), or select the appropriate option for your case.
+In CamStudio, select the “Window” option from the “Region” menu if you want to record a single window (which I do), or select the appropriate option for your case.

-I&#8217;ll use a browser with the LessThanDot site as the example window I&#8217;ll be recording.
+I'll use a browser with the LessThanDot site as the example window I'll be recording.

 <div style="text-align:center; font-size: 80%; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/RecordingWebCam/RecordingTarget.jpg" alt="Recording - Target Window" /><br /> Recording &#8211; My Target Window